Ricardo Janota: Club career

 He then signed a two-year contract with former club Atlético CP, newly promoted to the Segunda Liga.
 He began the season as understudy to Filipe Leão, playing only in one League Cup match and the Portuguese Cup second-round defeat to Naval before replacing Leão in the starting eleven on matchday 32 to make his first appearance in the second tier.
 He kept a clean sheet as Atlético beat Porto B 1–0 to secure only their second win of the season; he was beaten only once, by a shot that hit the post, and, in what Record's correspondent described as a great display, made several good interventions to contribute to the victory for his tiring team.
 He kept his place for the last 11 matches of the campaign, before becoming the first signing for Segunda Liga newcomers Académico Viseu in June 2013.

 Viseu used Janota sparingly at the start of the season, but he then established himself at first choice, and played in 30 consecutive league matches.
 He then left the club for Oriental, themselves newly promoted to the Segunda Liga, where he found himself used as backup to Tiago Mota and selected only for cup matches.
 He came into the side in the second half of the season, making 13 league appearances, before rejoining Académico Viseu for 2015–16.
 Janota was ever-present in league matches in his second spell with Viseu, and was voted best goalkeeper in the Segunda Liga.

 On 1 July 2016, Janota signed a two-year contract with Primeira Liga club Tondela.
 With Cláudio Ramos established as first choice, Janota began the season on the bench.
 He made his first appearance on 9 October, against Feirense in the League Cup: after 75 minutes, with Tondela already 2–0 down and playing with ten men, he rushed out of his area, brought down an opponent, and was sent off.
 With no substitutes available, centre-half João Pica had to go in goal; he conceded once, to an own goal.
 His next appearance was six months later.
 After Ramos was sent off very late in the previous match, Janota made his Primeira Liga debut at the age of 30, away to Vitória de Guimarães on 9 April 2017; Tondela lost 2–1.
 In the second year of his contract, he made only one first-team appearance, in the third round of the Portuguese Cup: Tondela let slip a two-goal lead away to second-tier Leixões and lost 3–2 in extra time.

 Janota returned to Mafra in 2018, but was restricted to the cup competitions while João Godinho played the league matches.
 In January 2019, he rejoined Académico Viseu for a third time, signing a contract until the end of the season.

+On 30 June 2023, after his seventh season representing the Viseu-based side, Janota announced his retirement as a footballer and became a goalkeeping coach at Académico.